Skip Breadcrumb Links

 Can a midwife help me?

 Getting care from a midwife can be a lower cost solution, especially for newcomers.
-As well, for any hospital or doctor treatment, some midwives may be able to help you negotiate the costs.
+As well, for many hospital or doctor treatment, midwife clients get free or lower cost options.
 Most midwives and midwifery clinics have relationships with local hospitals and they understand the medical system and its costs better than you will.
 They can support you in planning for possible costs, and help you understand how the health system works during your pregnancy.

 Some midwifery clinics can serve pregnant women who do not have OHIP.
 If you have OHIP or not, you still must be a resident of Ontario.
 In other words, you must be living in Ontario to receive the services of a midwife.
 Each midwife clinic has a catchment area, a geographic area that you must live in to be served by them.
 If you do not have OHIP, you need to contact the midwifery clinic in your area to find out if they can serve you.